Merdoth/more-recipes/README.md

 - Upload profile picture
 - Search for recipes

-Dependencies
+# Dependencies

-Back End Dependencies
+*Back End Dependencies*

 - Express.JS Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-- Sequelize is a database ORM that will interface with the postgres database.
+- Sequelize is a database ORM(Object Relational Mapping) that will interface with the postgres database.

 - PostgreSQL is a powerful open source database where our recipes(data) will be stored.

-Front End Dependencies
+*Front End Dependencies*

 - Bootstrap is an open source toolkit for developing with HTML, CSS, and JS.

-Setup
+# Setup
 - Navigate to a directory of choice on terminal.
 - Clone this repository on that directory.
 - Using command prompt;